code-vibe/prime_benchmark/BLOG_POST.md

 ---

-##  The Quest Begins

-Like many developers, I was curious: **Which programming language is ## Final Performance Hierarchy
+Like many developers, I was curious: **Which programming language is the fastest?** Armed with a prime number algorithm and a Docker container, I set out to benchmark 9 different programming languages.
+What I discovered was far more educational than I expected.

-After accounting ##  Lessons Learned
+##  Lessons Learned

 ### 1. **The Rust Safety vs Performance Spectrum**
 Rust gives you a choice that other languages don't: